santina/Master_Thesis_UBC/README.md

 ## Medline_13M

 SVD on all the papers available on MedLine (until March 2015), excluding the ones that do not have abstracts.

+## Graph Sparsification

+Experiment on whether sampling the entries in a matrix can help us estimate the number of nsv.